nutta-git/user/README.md

 user.js by nutta-git @GitHub

 # Please Read:

-     This user.js disables some of the telemetry in FireFox
+   This user.js disables some of the telemetry in FireFox.

-     user.js takes inspiration from [https://github.com/arkenfox/user.js]
+   user.js takes inspiration from arkenfox/user.js

-     Please have a backup of your orginal Profile before using this script,
+   Please have a backup of your orginal Profile before using this script.

-     This script MAY casue browser issues.
+   ***This script MAY casue unknown issues.
+Use at your own RISK!***

-# !USE THIS SCRIPT AT YOUR OWN RISK!

 # Installation:

-     Head to the firefox directory(dir) within the mozilla dir, then to your profile dir
+   Head to your mozilla folder > firefox > profile folder

    Place user.js into your profile dir